Rahn, Frank J. Nuclear Power Division, Electric Power Research Institute, Palo Alto, California.

-A system utilizing nuclear fission in a controlled and self-sustaining manner.
+A system using nuclear fission in a controlled and self-sustaining manner.
 Neutrons are used to fission the nuclear fuel, and the fission reaction produces not only energy and radiation but also additional neutrons.
 Thus a neutron chain reaction ensues.
-A nuclear reactor provides the assembly of materials to sustain and control the neutron chain reaction, to appropriately transport the heat produced from the fission reactions, and to provide the necessary safety features to cope with the radiation and radioactive materials produced by its operation.
+A nuclear reactor provides the assembly of materials to sustain and control the neutron chain reaction, to appropriately transport the heat produced from the fission reactions, and to provide the necessary safety features to cope with the radiation and radioactive materials produced by its operation (Fig. 1).
 See also: Chain reaction (physics); Nuclear fission

 The content above is only an excerpt.